 In recent decades Brisbane has been recast as a cosmopolitan capital of culture and cool, and offers no end of top notch travel experiences.
 Here are ten amazing ways to spend your time in the River City.

 It may be the capital of the Sunshine State, but Brisbane isn’t content just to bask in the glow of an abundance of rays.

 A second runway has recently opened at Brisbane Airport, enabling it to handle more flights per hour at full capacity than Hong Kong International Airport.
 Riverfront renewal projects like the Howard Smith Wharves are revolutionising how the city engages with its eponymous waterway, while the construction of Cross River Rail and Brisbane Metro will transport residents and visitors in and out of the city more efficiently.
 Brisbane is evolving — and fast becoming an epicentre for culture and creativity in the process.

-Here are ten of the best things to do in Brisbane.
+Here are ten of the best things to do in Brisbane on a first visit.

-Watch our video of ten amazing things to do in Brisbane:
+Watch our video of ten top things to do in Brisbane:

 Related | Ten of the best things to do in Brisbane: https://topoztours.com.au/ten-best-things-to-do-in-brisbane/Welcome to The Big Bus tour and travel guide’s…

 1. Get arty at QAGOMA